 Bradley Bull, MDiv,PhD, teaches in the College of Interdisciplinary Studies at Tennessee Tech University in Cookeville, Tenn.
 He holds a bachelors degree in psychology with minor in creative writing, a master of divinity in pastoral counseling, and, from the University of Tennessee, a PhD in human ecology, majoring in child and family studies.
 Bull is a licensed marriage and family therapist and past member of the Tennessee counseling regulatory board.

 Past academic employment has included teaching undergraduate psychology, graduate counseling, and serving as a retention officer.
 He and his wife, Connie, married in 1988 and have a college-graduate daughter and high-school-aged son.
 Bull loves canoeing, watching movies, and playing Scrabble as a full-contact sport.

-- 20-Minute Mentors, Course Delivery and Instruction, Faculty, Magna All Access, Mentor Commons
+- 20-Minute Mentors, Active and Engaged Students, Course Delivery and Instruction, Faculty, Magna All Access, Mentor Commons

 - How Do I Use Controversial Issues to Build Cognitive Skills in My Students?

 - Learn how to use difficult discussions to improve students ability to reason—and help them function as respectful members of a civil society.